 In the online master's in Robotics, students master the fundamentals of computer science, electrical and computer engineering, mathematics, and mechanical engineering underlying robotic systems while studying advanced topics such as artificial intelligence, computer vision, wireless networking, and nanotechnology.

 Robotics online courses are taught by WPI faculty members who are leading the way in developing new possibilities for robotic technology in health care, manufacturing, security, and emergency response.

 Culminating capstone experience enables you to apply your knowledge to solve a real, practical problem in your workplace under the guidance of faculty and industry mentors.

 10 courses, 30 credit hours, including a capstone.
-The options listed below are specific to the ONLINE program and meet the overall degree requirements.
+The options listed below are specific to the robotics engineering ONLINE degree and meet the overall degree requirements.
 You will work with a faculty advisor to develop a customized and relevant plan of study selected from the courses below.
 Additional courses may become available online and are available on-campus.

 FOUNDATION (9 Credits)

 CORE (Minimum of 6 credits of additional RBE Courses)

 - SYS-courses with the prefix of SYS

 9 credits from Science, Engineering, or Business

 One of the central priorities in WPI’s educational philosophy is the application of academic skills and knowledge to real-world problems.
 With an advisor's guidance, students choose a robotics engineering project that offers substantive evaluation and application of the coursework covered in the degree.